Angela Kelly

 Mary Angela Kelly, (born 4 November 1957) is a British fashion designer, dressmaker, and milliner, who served as Personal Assistant and Senior Dresser to Queen Elizabeth II from 1993 until the monarch's death in 2022.
 Her official title was Personal Assistant, Adviser and Curator to Her Majesty The Queen (Jewellery, Insignias and Wardrobe).

 Early life

-Kelly was born in Walton, Liverpool, as the daughter of a dock worker and a nurse.
+Kelly was born in Walton, Liverpool, as the daughter of a dockworker and a nurse.
 She was one of six children.

 Career

 A display of six of Queen Elizabeth II's outfits, five of which were designed by Kelly, at Hillsborough Castle in County Down, Northern Ireland.

 Kelly began working for the Queen after gaining employment as the Queen's Dresser following an interview at Windsor Castle in 1994.
 She was responsible for the Queen's clothes, jewellery and insignia, researching the venues for royal visits as well as the significance of different colours, in order to create appropriate outfits for the monarch.
 In 2019, Kelly announced that the Queen would only wear faux-furs.